Payoff scaling shapes cooperation in LLM agents across languages: Supplement to Methodology

 where $\mathbb{I}[\cdot]$ is the indicator function and $\epsilon_{\text{noise}} = 0.1$ in our implementation.

-\textbf{Win-Stay-Lose-Shift (WSLS):} The agent repeats its previous action if the outcome was a Reward ($R$, mutual cooperation) or Temptation ($T_{\text{emp}}$, successful defection), and switches otherwise.
+\textbf{Win-Stay-Lose-Shift (WSLS).} The agent repeats its previous action if the outcome was a Reward ($R$, mutual cooperation) or Temptation ($T$, successful defection), and switches otherwise.
 The initial action can be either $C$ or $D$.
-Similarly, we tolerate up to $\epsilon_{\text{noise}}$ deviations.
+Similarly, we tolerate up to $\epsilon_{\text{noise}}$ deviations:

 These rules are applied sequentially to each trajectory.
-A trajectory may receive multiple labels if it satisfies conditions for overlapping strategies (e.g., a short sequence of all-cooperate satisfies both ALLC and TFT).
-To avoid double-counting in aggregate statistics, we apply a priority ordering: pure unconditional strategies (ALLD, ALLC) take precedence over conditional ones (TFT, WSLS), reflecting their simpler generative structure.
+A trajectory may receive multiple labels if it satisfies conditions for overlapping strategies (e.g., a short sequence of all-cooperate satisfies both ALLC and TFT, and a short sequence of all-defect satisfies both ALLD and TFT).
 The hybrid pipeline combines these rule-based assignments with LSTM predictions: high-confidence LSTM outputs ($\tau \ge 0.9$) are retained, while ambiguous cases ($\tau < 0.9$) are supplemented with rule-based labels when applicable.
-In our corpus, 4.2\% of trajectories received multiple candidate labels before priority resolution.
+Whenever the rule set fires on more than one canonical strategy, we retain all matched labels as a \emph{composite} label of the form ``ALLD$|$TFT'' or ``ALLC$|$TFT$|$WSLS'' rather than collapsing to a single ``priority'' strategy; in our corpus, approximately $24.4\%$ of high-confidence proprietary trajectories receive such a composite label (see Appendix~\ref{appendix:mixture_labels} for the per-pattern breakdown).
+For aggregate statistics, every composite label is then expanded into one row per matched strategy before normalising, so a trajectory whose rule set fires on ALLC, TFT and WSLS contributes equal mass to each of the three.
 This approach ensures both coverage (via rules for unambiguous patterns) and robustness (via LSTM for noisy, complex cases).

-\subsection{High-Confidence Filtering Rationale}
+\subsection{High-confidence filtering rationale}